ROLE

 In light of the above, I suspected the following would lift performance:

-• Explain how their cookware system worked with as much clarity as possible
+Explain how their cookware system worked as clearly as possible

-• Rework all copy to frame the product's benefits in terms of helping customers level up their cooking skills.
+Reframe all copy around helping customers level up their cooking skills.

 Taking the above into account, I designed the landing page below.
-The launch of this page, along with a number of other research-informed optimizations over the course of an 8-month period, contributed to more than a 230% increase in Hestan Cue's overall conversion rate.
+This, along with other research-informed optimizations implemented over eight months, contributed to a 230%+ increase in Hestan Cue's conversion rate.